Perak: Biodiversity

-Politics

-Government
+Government and politics

 Perak is a constitutional monarchy, with a ruler elected by an electoral college composed of the major chiefs.
-The Sultan is the constitutional head of Perak.
+The sultan is the constitutional head of Perak.
 The current Sultan of Perak is Nazrin Shah, who acceded to the throne on 29 May 2014.
 The main royal palace is the Iskandariah Palace in Kuala Kangsar.
 Kinta Palace in Ipoh is used by the sultan as an occasional residence during official visits.
 Other palaces in Ipoh include the Al-Ridhuan Palace, Cempaka Sari Palace, and Firuz Palace.

 The state government is headed by a Menteri Besar (Chief Minister), assisted by an 11-member Executive Council (Exco) selected from the members of the Perak State Legislative Assembly.
 The 59-seat Assembly is the legislative branch of Perak's government, responsible for making laws in matters regarding the state.
 It is based on the Westminster system.
 Members of the Assembly are elected by citizens every five years by universal suffrage.
 The Chief Minister is appointed on the basis of his or her ability to command a majority in the Assembly.
 The majority (33 seats) is currently held by Barisan Nasional (BN) and Pakatan Harapan (PH).

 Prior to the major British overhaul of Perak's administration, slavery was widely practised along with a type of corvée labour system, called kerah.
 The chief of a given area could call on his citizens to work as forced labour without pay, although under normal circumstances food was still provided.
 The system was created to ensure the maintenance of the ruling class.
 It was often described as onerous and demanding, as there were times when the call to duty, and its duration, interfered with citizens' individual work.
 The slaves were divided into two classes: debtor-bondsmen and ordinary slaves.
 The debtor-bondsmen had the higher status, being ranked as free men and acknowledged as members of their masters' society.
 In contrast, the ordinary slaves had no prospect of status redemption.
 As Islam does not allow enslavement of fellow Muslims, the ordinary slaves came mainly from non-Muslim groups, especially the Orang Asli, Batak, and Africans purchased by Malays on pilgrimage in Mecca.